testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/add-steps-manually.md

 ---

 ---
-You can add more test steps to a pre-existing test case using the Recorder.
+You can add more test steps to a pre-existing test case using the test Recorder.
 Let’s see how.

 &emsp;